ClevrSolutions/NotificationWidget/README.md

 Use this widget to notifiy a user of something.
 This can be a big notification.
 The user has the ability to close the notification.
 This will not show up for the user until the text of the widget has changed.

+## Compatibility

+This widget should be compatible with Mendix 5.18 and higher.
+The widget was built and tested in Mendix 7.6.

 ## Contributing
 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://docs.mendix.com/howto/collaboration-project-management/contribute-to-a-github-repository)!